 - Give the applicant the floor.
 Always set aside time for the applicant to ask questions and to offer some background on your company.

 Avoid prohibited topics.
 Don’t ask about applicants’ race, weight, religion, citizenship, marital status, children, pregnancy, gender, and perceived disabilities.
-To fully familiarize yourself with what not to ask, check out the EEOC’s complete list.
+To familiarize yourself with what not to ask, check out the EEOC’s complete list.

 After the Interview

-- When are you going to debrief after each applicant or for a group of applicants?
+- When are you going to debrief?
+After each applicant or for a group of applicants?
 If the position is open-until-filled, you should debrief after each.
-If you have a close date for the role, wait to debrief and decide after everyone interviews.
+If you have a date you're closing the role, wait to debrief and decide after everyone interviews.